gryndanya/Java-Scraping-Tech-Task/README.md

 2. Enforcement of Object-Oriented Programming (OOP) principles and adherence to clean code practices
 3. Scraping results - only first page of one of any job function
-4. Scraping results can be dump to SQL file, with database creation schema or in CSV format
+4. Scraping results can be dumped to SQL file, with database creation schema or in CSV format
 5. INSTALL.md - instructions on how to configure and run the project
 6. README.md - with short description